Version 8.0: 22 May 2018

 You can scroll both sides simultaneously and write on the activate split.
 Tap a split window with your finger to activate it.
 The blue border around the notes indicates the active window.
 Each active window can use all the full features of the app.
 The inactive window is only a display until you activate it.
-You can search the active window, which is awesome because you know which document you’re searching.
-Notability only searches the active document, eliminating any confusion that could arise from search the two opened documents.
+You can search the active window, which is awesome because you know which document you’re searching through.
+Notability only searches the active document, eliminating any confusion that could arise from searching the two opened documents.

 When you split-view your iPad screen, the in-app split-view within Notability is not affected.
 You can have three documents open on your iPad Pro!
-Plus the overlay windows; that is some next-level multitasking!!!
+Plus the overlay windows; that is some next-level multitasking!

 Version 8.3: 8 Nov 2018

-- Custom colour for your pen tools
+- Custom colours for your pen tools

 - One password for all folders in the app

 They added another lasso tool, a rigid one for resizing your handwriting.
 You can also rotate sections of your notes.